jturcotte/chiptrack/README.md

   It can also be run on the 3DS through [open_agb_firm](https://github.com/profi200/open_agb_firm)

+- Master Sync Mode to send clock signals to a Pocket Operator or Volca

+  On the GBA the output volume is too low and it won't trigger unless amplified.

+  On the 3DS this can be worked around with open_agb_firm by setting [`audioOut=2` and `volume=36`](https://github.com/profi200/open_agb_firm/blob/master/README.md#audio) to override the physical volume slider.

 ## Key / Button Mapping

 Function | Desktop | Game Boy Advance